NxtGen-Arena/SFDCDev401/Documentation/Flows/Scheduled Triggered Flows.md

 - Testing and debugging schedule-triggered flows is fairly limited.
 Unlike a record-triggered flow or autolaunched flow where you can specify the record to use to debug, if you debug the schedule- triggered flow, it will automatically take the oldest matching record.

+## Things to look out for
+- The Automated Process user mentioned under "Process Automation Settings" runs schedule-triggered flows
+- Scheduled jobs run in background so make sure to add error handling mechanism to process the final results.
+Use fault paths to send email notififcations or log the final results in custom object for better tracking.